 Bike Rentals Costs Breakdown

-The actual price of a bike rental varies depending on specific bike and who’s renting it.
+The actual price of a bike rental will depend on the bike type (basic, premium, etc.) and who’s renting it.
 Whether you rent from a bike shop or from another cyclist on Spinlister, you could be paying anywhere from $10-$65 a day.

 But here’s what’s great about bike rentals costs: